alishabab/bookish/README.md

 > In this project, I developed a web application where a user can write articles about books.
 Application has RESTful routes.
 A user can sign up, login, create, edit and delete an article.
 Also user can see the articles by categories and written by others.
 > Logged in user can upvote, downvote an article.
 Article with most number of votes is displayed in top row of homepage.
 > The project is developed using Ruby on Rails and embedded ruby for templating.
-> Navbar is dynamicaly generated from categories
+> Navbar is dynamicaly generated from categories, only user with username as 'admin' can add or delete categories.
 > Unit tests and integration tests are written using RSpec and Capybara
 ![screenshot](screenshot.png)
 ## Built With